-We will commit to support and lead national mutual aid protocols and will prepare to respond when incidents requiring a multi-agency response occur.
-We will work with other blue light responders, sharing locations and actively pursuing more effective and efficient ways of responding.
+We will commit to support and lead local and national mutual aid protocols and will prepare to respond when incidents requiring a multi-agency response occur.
+We will further expand and enhance our partnership with Northumberland and County Durham and Darlington Fire and Rescue Services to support each other during major incidents and periods of high demand.
+We will work with Northumbria Police and North East Ambulance Service, sharing locations and actively pursuing more effective and efficient ways of interoperability.

 We will explore further collaboration opportunities with other public sector partners, such as local councils and health authorities, with the aim of delivering greater value for money, adopting the one public service approach and improving outcomes for the communities of Tyne and Wear.

-Resilience
+5 Resilience